Arnethegreat/yoshisisland-practice-hack/README.md

 Normal (fast) load: works while in the same level as the savestate.
 Restores changes made to terrain.
 Certain tiles such as sand may appear visually incorrect, but should still be functional.
 Full load: re-loads the room, regenerates all terrain.
 This can be toggled to the opposite in menu.

-Loading can be done from anywhere (but not always guaranteed to work).
+Loading can be done from anywhere in the same level (but not always guaranteed to work).
 An after-load delay can be set from the debug menu.
 The byte value indicates the number of frames the game will be paused for when a savestate is finished loading.

 ### Re-zone